 All subjects considered

-For September 2020 entry: 104-120 UCAS tariff points including a minimum of 2 A-levels or equivalent.
+For September 2020 and September 2021 entry: 104-120 UCAS tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
 For more information check out our full entry requirements.

 For September 2020 and September 2021 entry: If English is not your first language you'll need IELTS (Academic) 6.0 with minimum of 6.0 in either reading or writing and 5.5 in all other components or equivalent.
 For more information check out our international entry requirements.